DmxLarchey/Hydra/README.md

 response into the notion of round, the information can be transmitted without requiring external information.

+## Termination of the game

+As strange as it sounds, _Hercules cannot avoid winning the game_.
+To be fair, he will probably die out of exhaustion, or run out of energy, and if not, die of old age, before he actually chops of the last head of the Hydra.
+The game can take so long that possibly the universe itself would have contracted to another Big Bang before it ends.

+However, in an _ideal_ game, the Hydra is bound to be killed whatever strategy Hercules may use to chop of heads.
+The succession of rounds is strongly terminating and the only terminal point is a killed Hydra.

+This is what we prove in the code and it takes less than 300 lines of Coq code to do it, not counting the small part of the standard library that we put to contribution.

+Contrary to Kirby and Paris' proof implemented in [Hydra Battles](https://github.com/coq-community/hydra-battles), we do not use ordinals to show termination.
+Instead, we rely on the list path ordering `lpo`, a weak variant of the _recursive path ordering_ pioneered by Dershowitz.
+By weak, we mean minimized/tailored to the task given here.

+The tiny well-foundedness proof of the displayed here however uses a direct approach (as opposed to relying on Kruskal's tree theorem), inspired by the work of Coupet-Grimal & Delobel (and also Goubault-Larrecq).
+The instance we give here is just five lines of proof scripts which 3 nested inductions.

+It however relies on the accessibility characterization of the _list ordering_, of which the proof mimics the outline of Nipkow (and Buchholtz)  for the well-foundedness of the multiset ordering.

+We only implement termination.
+We do not show that main result of Kirby and Paris contribution, that is the incapacity of Peano arithmetic to proof the strong termination of the game.
+This is a much longer endeavor that essentially requires showing that the length of a Hydra battle is function growing too fast to be represented in (first order) Peano arithmetic.

 ## The Hydra data structures

 ### Mutual vs. nested: my biased point of view